 - Stockholder of record.
-If your shares are registered directly in your name with our transfer agent, Computershare, you are considered the stockholder of record of those shares and the Notice is being sent directly to you by us. - Beneficial owner of shares held in street name.
-If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the "beneficial owner" of shares held in "street name," and the Notice is being forwarded to you by your broker or nominee, which is considered, with respect to those shares, the stockholder of record.
-As the beneficial owner, you have the right to direct your broker or nominee how to vote your shares and are also invited to attend the Annual Meeting.
-However, because you are not the stockholder of record, you may not vote these shares in person at the Annual Meeting unless you bring with you a legal proxy from the organization that holds your shares.
+If your shares are registered directly in your name with our transfer agent, Computershare Trust Company, N.A., you are considered the stockholder of record of those shares and the Notice is being sent directly to you by us. - Beneficial owner of shares held in street name.
+If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the "beneficial owner" of shares held in "street name," and the Notice is being forwarded to you by your broker, bank or other nominee, which is considered, with respect to those shares, the stockholder of record.
+As the beneficial owner, you have the right to direct your broker, bank or other nominee how to vote your shares and are also invited to attend the Annual Meeting.
+However, because you are not the stockholder of record, you may not vote these shares in person at the Annual Meeting unless you have a legal proxy from the organization that holds your shares.